-- 7.1.1.
-This section sets out the policies of the NDP.
-Each policy is structured as follows: - Policy justification (why the policy is needed) - Policy intention (what the policy seeks to achieve) - Policy wording (including supporting maps as appropriate) - 7.1.2.
-As set out in Section 3.4, this NDP will form one component of the development plan for the Parish and it must not repeat higher level policies (e.g. of the NPPF and LP:SP).
+- 7.1.1 This section sets out the policies of the NDP.
+Each policy is structured as follows: - Policy justification (why the policy is needed) - Policy intention (what the policy seeks to achieve) - Policy wording (including supporting maps as appropriate) - 7.1.2 Where evidence is referred to within this section, this can be found at www.portreathndp.org set out in Section 3. - 7.1.3 As set out in Section 3.4, this NDP will form one component of the development plan for the Parish and it must not repeat higher level policies (e.g. of the NPPF and LP:SP).
 A number of the issues associated with the NDP objectives (Section 6) are already addressed within these higher-level policies and, as such, the policies of the NDP cannot repeat or undermine these.

-- 7.1.3.
-The NDP provides local planning policies which add local detail and interpretation to the higher-level policies of the NPPF and LP:SP. - 7.1.4.
-It is important to understand that each policy should not be read in isolation.
-Planning law makes clear that the development plan is required to be read as a whole. - 7.1.5.
-Policies applicable to design, landscape and heritage are key policies in the NDP that are likely to apply to the majority of proposals.
-Particular reference is also made to the Parish level Local Landscape Character Assessment (LLCA) and Village Character Assessment (VCA) which provide detailed policy direction for defined character areas across the Parish. - 7.1.6.
-Table 3 overleaf, outlines the Objectives from Section 6 that each NDP policy seeks to address.
+- 7.1.4 The NDP provides local planning policies which add local detail and interpretation to the higher-level policies of the NPPF and LP:SP. - 7.1.5 It is important to understand that each policy should not be read in isolation.
+Planning law makes clear that the development plan is required to be read as a whole. - 7.1.6 Policies applicable to design, landscape and heritage are key policies in the NDP that are likely to apply to the majority of proposals.
+Particular reference is also made to the Parish level Local Landscape Character Assessment (LLCA) and Village Character Assessment (VCA), as referred to in policies 4 and 9, which provide detailed policy direction for defined character areas across the Parish. - 7.1.7 Table 3 overleaf, outlines the Objectives from Section 6 that each NDP policy seeks to address.